Emily Eakin

 Coming July 21, 2026

 In the decades after World War II, a group of renegade French philosophers challenged our most fundamental assumptions about the world—from the way language works to beliefs about power, truth, and reality itself—and in the process transformed American intellectual life.
-The Frenchmen, or My Life in Theory tells the improbable story of these thinkers—Louis Althusser, Jacques Lacan, Michel Foucault, Jacques Derrida, Gilles Deleuze, Félix Guattari, Roland Barthes, and Paul de Man (a French-speaking Belgian)—and their outsize influence in the 1980s and ’90s, including on me, a college student at the time, tracing the legacy of their ideas through the culture wars of present day.
+The Frenchmen, or, My Life in Theory tells the improbable story of these thinkers—Louis Althusser, Roland Barthes, Gilles Deleuze, Jacques Derrida, Michel Foucault, Félix Guattari, Jacques Lacan, and Paul de Man (a French-speaking Belgian)—and their outsize influence in the 1980s and ’90s, including on me, a college student at the time, tracing the legacy of their ideas through the culture wars of present day.

 Meet the Frenchmen